Sleep Apnea Signs In Your Baby Or Child

 Sleep Apnea Signs in Children

-Please verify ALL the symptoms of sleep apnea.
+Please verify ALL the symptoms below.
 If your child sleeps

 rather well and doesn't wake you at night, you may only notice the

-daytime signs - which are so often also normal in children
+daytime signs - which are so often also normal in healthy children![1]

 - Snoring